 GEO 1123.
-PRINCIPLES OF GEOGRAPHY (3 hours credit) A course which deals with the basic content of geography, planetary relationships of the earth, interpretation and use of maps, elements of weather and climate, regional distribution of climatic elements and the interrelationship of man's physical and cultural landscapes.
-Three hours lecture.
+PRINCIPLES OF GEOGRAPHY (3 hours credit) A topical survey of basic geography, planetary relationships of the Earth, interpretation and use of maps, elements of weather and climate, regional distribution of climatic elements, and the interrelationships of physical and cultural landscapes.